Robert D. Putnam: Bowling Alone

 We've [Americans] been able to run a different kind of society.
 A less statist society, a more free-market society, because we had real strength in the area of social capital and we had relatively high levels of social trust.
 We sort of did trust one another, not perfectly, of course, but we did.
 Not compared to other countries.
 And all that is declining, and I began to worry, "Well, gee, isn't that going to be a problem, if our system is built for one kind of people and one kind of community, and now we've got a different one.
 Maybe it's not going to work so well."

+In a review essay, economist Steven Durlauf criticized the scholarly analysis in Bowling Alone.
+He argued that Putnam uses the term social capital inconsistently for distinct phenomena, including social networks, information flows, reciprocity, and trustworthiness, without adequately explaining why they should be treated as a single concept.
+Although Durlauf regarded Putnam’s documentation of declining participation in voluntary organizations as persuasive, he argued that the book provides neither a well-developed causal explanation for this decline nor convincing evidence that it represents a decline in social capital.
+Declining participation could, for example, reflect reduced social pressure to join organizations, while government programmes or markets may sometimes replace functions previously performed through informal associations, such as private welfare provision, parental involvement in education, or mutual credit arrangements.
+Durlauf also argued that Putnam frequently treats correlations between measures of social capital and socioeconomic outcomes as evidence of causal effects, although the studies and state-level comparisons presented in the book do not adequately distinguish social-capital explanations from competing explanations.
+He further maintained that Putnam sometimes draws claims from cited studies that those studies do not support.
+Finally, although Putnam acknowledges a “dark side” of social capital, Durlauf argued that he underestimates how group solidarity and social sanctions can reinforce conformity, racial segregation, stereotyping, and hostility toward outsiders.
+Durlauf concluded that the book presents an impressive collection of facts but is ultimately unsuccessful as a work of social-science scholarship because of its conceptual ambiguity and failure to address fundamental problems of causal inference.

 Critics such as the sociologist Claude Fischer argue that Putnam (a) concentrates on certain forms of social organizations, and pays much less attention to privatized networks or emerging forms of support organizations on and off the Internet; (b) relies on contradictory data that hasn't fully been explained; and (c) underestimates the impact of women's workforce participation.
 Fischer calls for reconceptualizing social capital and proposing other explanations of the decline in public civic participation.